Research activities of our laboratory can be broadly classified into two categories: heat transfer and solid sorption storage/ cooling.

-Heat transfer reserach aims at miniaturisation of the heat transferring devices such as heat exchangers.
-Cryo-compatible miniaturised heat exchangers offer challenges in terms of high efficiency, low axial heat conduction, reduced heat ingress and pressure drop penalty.
-Nevertheless, everything should ideally be achieved at the low cost of price.
+Heat transfer research aims at miniaturisation of heat exchangers.
+Miniaturised, cryo-compatible heat exchangers offer challenges to achieve high efficiency with reduced heat ingress, axial heat conduction, pressure drop and preferably at low cost.
 The first prototype unit has been built and tested.

-Solid sorption research, the second vertical, is further growing in two directions.
-Cryosorption storage of gaseous hydrogen in carbonaceous materials is the area in which the research in the laboratory is currently limited to theoretical level.
+Solid sorption research has spread in two directions.
+Cryosorption storage of gaseous hydrogen in carbonaceous materials is the area in which the research is currently limited to theoretical level.

-The other aspectof sorption research is related to cooling.
-Active research of both theoretical and experimental nature is being pursued for couple of years.
+The other aspect of sorption research is related to cooling.
 Aiming at an effective utilisation of large heat of desorption, the present research is focussed on overcoming the limitations typically linked to solid sorption processes.
 Usually, intermittency in solid sorption cooling is avoided with the use of multiple adsorbent beds triggering operational complexities.
 Development of continuous solid sorption cooling in a single adsorbent tube, with the rapid pressurisation and depressurisation, can substantially reduce this problem.
-Indian patent has been applied for the process.
+Active research is being pursued for couple of years.

 Synthesis of Multistream Heat Exchangers by Thermally Linked Two-Stream Modules by Ghosh, I., Sarangi, S.K., Das, P.K.
 Int.
 Journal of Heat and Mass Transfer 53 1070-1078 (2010)